wp-plugins/constant-contact-api/readme.txt

 <h3>Now featuring Event Marketing!</h3>
 Version 2.1 of the plugin introduces <a href="http://conta.cc/hB5lnC" title="Learn more about Constant Contact Event Marketing" rel="nofollow">Constant Contact Event Marketing</a> functionality by allowing you to track events, registration, and registrants using the plugin.
 Simply navigate to Constant Contact > Events.
 Manage your events from inside WordPress!

-<h3>Version 2.0</h3>
-Version 2.0 of the Constant Contact API plugin brings great new capabilities, improved interface, and expanded instructions.
-New capabilities include Campaign details (email sending statistics) and caching of data to dramatically improve load speed.
-The plugin has been majorly reconstructed to improve the way the API is accessed and reduce the number of calls to the API.
-Each administration screen has improved interfaces to make the plugin look and feel more like a native extension of WordPress.
-Great care has been taken to conform to WordPress standards of design.
+<h3>Built-in Form Designer</h3>

-<strong>The new Constant Contact Form Designer (CCFD)</strong> gives the Constant Contact API a form generation tool.
+<strong>The Constant Contact Form Designer (CCFD)</strong> gives the Constant Contact API a form generation tool.
 The Form Designer allows users to generate unlimited number of unique forms and gives a wide variety of options that can be configured, including what fields to show in the signup form.
 There and tons of design options, including custom background images, border width, colors, fonts and much more.

+<h3>Constant Analytics: In-Depth Google Analytics</h3>
+View your Google Analytics data in your dashboard with Constant Analytics.
+View traffic by source, geography, and popularity.
+See the impact of blog posts and email campaigns with the great graphing tools.

 <h4>Plugin features:</h4>
 * Add signup checkbox and list selection to your register page and update profile page
 * Add / edit / delete contact lists without visiting constantcontact.com
 * Includes a powerful form designer
+* Built-in Google Analytics visualization
 * View your events registration details and get updated with a dashboard widget
 * Show contact list selection on register page with ability to exclude certain lists
 * Automatically subscribe your user to one or more contact lists on the register page
 * Customize the register page signup box (and list selection) title and description
 * Add / edit / delete users from your constant contact account
 * Add a signup widget to your sidebar or anywhere in your template
-* Add extra fields to your signup form
-* Uses the REST API

 <h4>Plugin Support</h4>
 To obtain support please use this link to the [wordpress forums](http://wordpress.org/tags/constant-contact-api).